 China's Peaceful Development Doctrine

-Shulong Chu and Xiao Ren
+A report by Shulong Chu and Xiao Ren

 In 2008, NBR’s Kenneth B. and Anne H.H.
 Pyle Center for Northeast Asian Studies solicited a series of assessment papers that resulted in the publication of NBR Analysis 18.5, Assessing Regional Reactions to China’s Peaceful Development Doctrine.
 In this publication, three prominent Asia specialists examined how India, South Korea, Indonesia, Thailand, and the Philippines view China’s “peaceful development” strategy.
 Brahma Chellaney, Jae Ho Chung, and Carlyle A. Thayer provided an assessment of the different ways regional actors are responding to the opportunities and challenges presented by China’s growing economic, military, and political power.